digitalbiblesociety/dbp-reader/README.md

 - Once you have successfully installed Node and cloned the repo run the following commands in the root folder of the
   project: - `npm install && npm start`
+- Please examine the sample_env.txt file that is located in the root of this project for an example of the variables you will need to set in order to run this locally.
 - Now navigate to localhost:3000 to see the development site

 ## Description